The Thaqeef Delegation

 you who believe!
 Intoxicants (all kinds of alcoholic drinks), and gambling, and Al-Ansaab and Al-Azlaam (arrows for seeking luck or decision) are an abomination of Shaitan’s (Satan) handiwork.
 So avoid (strictly all) that(abomination) in order that you may be successful” [Al-Maaidah, 5: 90].

-Next day he came to the Prophet (PBUH) and said, “We accept what you told us yesterday.
+Next day he came to The messenger (PBUH) and said, “We accept what you told us yesterday.
 But what about Rabba?
 Rabba is the feminine gender of Rabb and referred to the goddess that they worshipped.
-The Prophet (PBUH) said, “Demolish it.”
+The messenger (PBUH) said, “Demolish it.”
 He said nervously, “Oh, if the Rabba learns that you intend to demolish it, it will surely bring destruction upon us.”
 Hazrat ‘Umar® thereupon spoke to him, “So sad, O Ibn ‘Abdyalayl!
 Do you not understand this much that Rabba is just stone?”
 Unable to answer, Ibn ‘Abdyalayl retorted, “‘Umar!
 We are not here to talk to you.”
-Then he turned to the Prophet (PBUH) and said, “ You take the responsibility of demolishing it, for we will never do it.”
-The Prophet (PBUH) said, “I will send someone to do the job.”
+Then he turned to The messenger (PBUH) and said, “ You take the responsibility of demolishing it, for we will never do it.”
+The messenger (PBUH) said, “I will send someone to do the job.”
 A member of the deputation added, “Send that person after us, not with us.”
-All the members of the deputation accepted Islam and requested the Prophet (PBUH) at the time of departure that he should appoint an Imam for them.
+All the members of the deputation accepted Islam and requested The messenger (PBUH) at the time of departure that he should appoint an Imam for them.
 A member of the deputation, ‘Uthman bin Abul ‘Aas, had utilized his time in Madinah to learn the Qur`an and the injunctions of Islam from the Prophet (PBUH) or from Abu Bakr.
-The Prophet (PBUH) appointed him the Imam.
+The messenger (PBUH) appointed him the Imam.

-After a few days the team sent by the Prophet (PBUH) to demolish the idols reached Taif under the leadership of Hazrat Khalid®.
+After a few days the team sent by The messenger (PBUH) to demolish the idols reached Taif under the leadership of Hazrat Khalid.
 When they got ready to demolish the idol of Laat, men and women and the children of Thaqeef assembled out of curiously to watch.
 When Hadhr Tamgheera bin Sh’oba launched the first strike on the idol, he by chance slipped and fell down.
 The people of Thaqeef, still weak in faith in Islam, shouted and said, “God pushed down Mugheera, and Rabba killed him.”
 They also said, “No matter what you do, you cannot demolish it.”